Our service now covers areas all across Canada

 Life expectancy: between 20-25 years, though routine maintenance is required

 Multiple-layer asphalt is mostly reserved for flat surfaces and rooftops.
 The material itself is made from a combination of felt that has been saturated with a liquid asphalt that is inserted between each coat.
 Following this, the surface is finished with gravel.
-This material used to employ tar, and the tar would heat up and fill in cracks on hot summer days.

 There are many positives to using this material as a roof covering.
 This includes the fact that it is relatively inexpensive, though prices may vary between cities and municipalities.
 Since this asphalt has multiple layers, it avoids certain forms of sun damage that cause cracking